<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 What Isn't Covered?

 We try to be as transparent as possible when it comes to our program and associated costs.
+This list isn't all-inclusive of things you might need for your trip, but these are the bigger items that we see most volunteers need to take care of.

 You are also responsible for the fun money you spend in-country.
-That includes costs for all vacations (flights, buses, hostels, and food — your program fee includes meals, but when you're on vacation or want to grab snacks after a day of teaching, that's on you).
+That includes costs for all vacations (flights, buses, hostels, shopping, souvenirs, and food — your program fee includes meals, but when you're on vacation or want to grab snacks after a day of teaching, that's on you).

-How Much Should I Budget?
+How Much Should I Budget For What Isn't Covered?

 Have more questions about the financial side of things?